prahlad0007/Housing-Management/README.md

-# Housing-Management
+# Housing_Management
- Developed a website offering housing services to students, encompassing plumbing, carpentry, and electrical assistance etc..
+A website which provides the facilities of various services like House keeping, Carpentry, Pest Control etc.